wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-dragonspawn-green.md

 <details markdown="1">
 <summary>D6 Mutations</summary>

-Your studies of the aberration has changed you in horrible, gruesome ways: you lose your hair, you grow green scales and ...
+Your studies of the aberration have changed you in horrible, gruesome ways: you lose your hair, you grow green scales and ...

 1. ... muscles on one of your legs.
 Your running speed increases by 2, but missing a melee attack makes you fall prone.
 1. ... a frilled mohawk on your head.
 1. ... vestigial wings on your arms.
 They inflict damage like short swords.
-1. ... muscles on one of your arm.
+1. ... muscles on one of your arms.
 Melee attacks from this arm inflict 1 extra damage.
 1. ... a tail.
 Your swim speed increases by 2.
-1. ... spikes everywhere. you know the [spell word](https://saltygoo.github.io/class/magic-user#spell-words) *Poison* and gain one spell dice.
+1. ... spikes everywhere. you know the [spell word](https://saltygoo.github.io/class/magic-user#spell-words) *Poison* and gain one Spell Die.
 </details>

 <details markdown="1">
 <summary>Player Class</summary>
 Play as a [mutant](https://saltygoo.github.io/class/fighter/mutant)!
-Instead of rolling on the mutation list foor the first roll, roll on the dragonspawn mutations.
+Instead of rolling on the mutation list for the first roll, roll on the dragonspawn mutations.
 </details>

 <br>